American Express Whale Trades Spotted - Benzinga

-A whale with a lot of money to spend has taken a noticeably bearish stance on American Express.
+Someone with a lot of money to spend has taken a bullish stance on American Express AXP.

-Looking at options history for American Express AXP we detected 10 strange trades.

 What's The Price Target?